CrystalNet-Tech/dotnet-for-delphi-samples/README.md

 The .Net Runtime Library for Delphi samples are listed below:<br><br>

-> How to Load .Net Application Domains and Assemblies from Delphi
+> How to Load .Net Application Domains and Assemblies in Delphi
 * <a href="samples/getting-started/">Load .Net Assemblies</a>
 * <a href="samples/getting-started/">Create .Net Instance</a>
 * <a href="samples/getting-started/">Use COM DispInterface</a>